berenslab/sBNN/README.md

-# Sparse Bottleneck Networks for Exploratory Analysisand Visualization of Neural Patch-seq Data
+# Sparse Bottleneck Networks for Exploratory Analysis and Visualization of Neural Patch-seq Data
 A sparse bottleneck neural network to predict electrophysiological properties of neurons from their gene expression.

 Code to reproduce results of: "Sparse Bottleneck Networks for Exploratory Analysisand Visualization of Neural Patch-seq Data".